solargc/buyse-dev/content/_index.md

 I am Pascal Buyse, a developer in training based in Gent.
 Learning C/C++ at 42 Belgium – it is wild.
-Along the way, diving into tough-love Rust on my own.
+Along the way, diving into Rust on my own.

 *Currently looking for an entry-level position.*